cbeck88/Wesnoth_MCLP_AI/README.md

 Building
 --------

+I assume that you already have the ability to compile wesnoth from source.

-Intended to be installed to /src/ai/, the only core file being modified is /ai/registry.cpp.
+MCLP AI is intended to be installed (copied) to /src/ai/, the only core file being modified is /ai/registry.cpp.

 In /wesnoth-old/src/SConscript: You must add